brainspinner/cvasl/README.md

 And here is an example for a specific function:
 `python -m brainspin hash_over --help`

+And here is an example of a working command (file names as chosen):
+`python -m brainspin hash_over --extension tsv  --input not_pushed --output rash`

 All long options have short aliases.